zirui-song-18/documentation-website/_vector-search/performance-tuning-sparse.md

 - **`approximate_threshold`**: Document threshold for sparse ANN activation

-This parameter will control whether to activate sparse ANN algorithm within each segment.
+This parameter will control whether to activate sparse ANN algorithm in a segment when it's total number of documents reaches the threshold.
 When you have more documents in total, the number of documents in one segment will tend to increase.
-At this time, you might want to increase this threshold to prevent repeating cluster building when small segments merge together.
-This parameter matters especially when you do not `force_merge` all segments into one, as those small segments will fall back to rank features mode.
+In this scenario, you may set this threashold larger to prevent repeating cluster building when segments with fewer documents merge together.
+This parameter matters especially when you do not `force_merge` all segments into one, as those segments with documents less than the threshold will fall back to rank features mode.
+Please note that you may not see sparse ANN activated if you set this value very high.

 ## Query performance tuning